mcelhennyi/smart_home/README.md

 Upon arrival of the packets it decodes and verifies the contents, then forwards it to MQTT.

-Once in MQTT under the topic smoker/pit_temp or smoker/meat_temp it is then picked up by openHAB
+Once in MQTT under the topic smoker/pit_temp or smoker/meat_temp it is then picked up by openHAB and displayed in the UI